workleap/wl-r2wc/README.md

   }
   ```

-- `JSX` props are not allowed as they cannot be translated easily to the similar HTML properties. e.g.:
+- `JSX` props **NOT** not allowed as they cannot be translated easily to the similar HTML properties. e.g.:
   ```tsx
   function NotAllowedComponent({ header }: { header: ReactNode }) {
     return <div>{header}</div>;